abrahamalan2/perspective-drawing/README.md

 # perspective-drawing
-An tool to assist in creating 3 point perspective drawings
+An OCaml tool to assist in creating 3 point perspective drawings

 The controls available are
 p - place a point in space